 Within 24 months of the Kāpiti Expressway opening the current State Highway 1 (SH1), between Poplar Avenue and Peka Peka, will no longer be required for state highway purposes.
 It will become a fit-for-purpose local road.

 Transitioning SH1 to a local road is a formal process.
-It involves 'revoking' or removing SH1’s classification as a national highway and transferring responsibility for SH1 from the New Zealand Transport Agency (NZTA) to Council.
+It involves 'revoking' or removing SH1’s classification as a national highway and transferring responsibility for SH1 from the NZ Transport Agency to Council.

-Improving accessibility to and from the Paraparaumu and Waikanae town centres and improving connections to and from rail and bus hubs, and enhancing cycling and walking options will be a key deliverable of this project.
+Improving accessibility to and from the Paraparaumu and Waikanae town centres and improving connections to and from rail and bus hubs, and enhancing cycling and walking options are key deliverables of this project.

 In making SH1 a fit-for-purpose local road a variety of factors will be considered including the quality of the road, kerbs, shared paths, cycle lanes, planting and urban design, speed limits, and renaming of the road.